kittinunf/fuel/README.md

 ## Detailed usage

 Check each of the packages documentations or the Wiki for more features, usages and examples.
+Are you looking for basic usage on how to set headers, authentication, request bodies and more? [`fuel`: Basic usage](./fuel/README.md) is all you need.

 ### Basic functionality
 - [`fuel`: Basic usage](./fuel/README.md)